tOSuser/AutoMan/README.md

 You should have received a copy of the GNU Affero General Public License, version 3, along with this program.
 If not, see http://www.gnu.org/licenses/

 ## A short background
-neeed-to-be-completed
+need-to-be-completed

 ## What AutoMan is
-neeed-to-be-completed
+need-to-be-completed

 # An overview of AutoMan
-neeed-to-be-completed
+need-to-be-completed

 # AutoMan features
-* neeed-to-be-completed
+* need-to-be-completed

 # History
-neeed-to-be-completed
+need-to-be-completed

 # Tests